 Odom, Davis & Hobson is a law firm based out of Houston, Texas that practices criminal law in both state and federal courts across the country.
 Our criminal defense attorneys have over 40 years of experience representing clients in allegations ranging from capital murder in state courts to tax fraud in the federal district courts.
-The criminal defense attorneys at Odom & Davis fight everyday to insure their clients are getting the best possible results in their criminal cases.
+The criminal defense attorneys at Odom & Davis fight everyday to ensure their clients are getting the best possible results in their criminal cases.

 Criminal Defense Attorneys at Odom, Davis & Hobson

 Wendell Odom, Jr.

 A Thomson Reuters Super Lawyer (2006-2015) and recipient of Martindale- Hubbell’s highest ratings, Wendell Odom has earned a national reputation as a criminal defense attorney.

 Neal has never backed down from a fight, but he’s never jumped into one “blind” either.
 His bulldog attitude has carried through and helped make him one of the rising stars in criminal defense in Houston.

 Federal Areas of Practice

 The Internal Revenue Service keeps a watchful eye to make sure individuals and companies are paying the appropriate amount of taxes each year.
 The more common tax crimes include failure to file a return and tax fraud.